This/Next Week Forecast (November 9 - 13, 2020)

 Uptrend scenario

-The uptrend may be expected to continue in case the market rises above resistance level 3540, which will be followed by reaching resistance level 3705.
+The uptrend may be expected to continue, while market is trading above support level 36.10, which will be followed by reaching resistance level 41.10.

 Downtrend scenario

-The downtrend may be expected to continue, while market is trading below resistance level 3540, which will be followed by reaching support level 3222.
+An downtrend will start as soon, as the market drops below support level 36.10, which will be followed by moving down to support level 33.60.

 Fundamental Analysis